mLetrone/power-events/docs/usage/routing.md

 ## Options

-When declaring a event resolver, some options can be passed depending on you needs.
+When declaring an event resolver, some options can be passed depending on you needs.
 !!! tip
     If you feel like some options or functionalities are missing, feel free to open an [issue](https://github.com/mLetrone/power-events/issues){target="_blank"} :smile:!